The Food Market Act

 Amendment to the Food Market Act

-The amendments to the Food Market Act are due to enter into force at latest by November 2021.
+The amendments to the Food Market Act entered into force 1.11.2021.
 The amended Act covers the unfair trading practices laid down in the UTP Directive.
 In particular, these amendments will protect the disadvantaged contracting party and promote the functioning of the entire food supply chain.
 The UTP Directive sets a minimum level of regulation and Member States may, if they so wish, implement stricter regulations than in the Directive.
-The legislative amendment will see the expansion of the Food Market Ombudsman’s duties and powers.
+The legislative amendment saw the expansion of the Food Market Ombudsman’s duties and powers.